amcz/hysplit_metdata/README.md

 You will need to create an account with Copernicus Data Service to receive an api key.
 The api key must be stored in $HOME/.cdsapirc

-# hysplit_metdata uses the ecmwf-api which is no longer supported.
+## get_era5.py uses the ecmwf-api which is no longer supported.

 # Sample Requests